traeblain/appernetic-hugo-project/content/blog/data-driven-site.md

 ---
-title: Data Driven Site
+title: "Data Driven Site"
-date: 2016-01-19T18:31:08-06:00
+date: "2016-01-19"
-background: /images/graph-on-screen.jpg
+background: "/images/graph-on-screen.jpg"
-text_color: dark
+text_color: "dark"
-tags:
+tags: [ "geek", "site" ]
-  - geek
-  - site
-script: /data/data-driven-site.js
+script: "/data/data-driven-site.js"
 ---

 I'm quite proud of my homepage.
 As I said before, I used to use services like [Flavors.me][] and [About.me][] for my main page because they did something particular...that gathered my info in one place.
 From social sites to image sites, these tools did that easily.
 But I started to realize I wasn't showing what I really wanted...additionally I was having a hard time keeping those connections up as well.
 So it was time to make my own.